Beyond-jQuery/book/manuscript/data.md

 </table>
 ~~~~~~~

 After a row is moved, or perhaps even as part of the initial markup, you may want to annotate each row with its original index in the table.
 This could potentially be used to revert any changes without calling the server.
-A `data-` or custom attribute, `data-original-idx` or `original-index` respectively, is most appropriate here.
+A `data-` or custom attribute (`data-original-idx` or `original-index` respectively) is most appropriate here.

+You may also want to track initial style information for an element, such as dimensions.
+If you allow user to dynamically adjust the width and height of an element, you will likely want a simple way to reset these dimensions should your user have a change of heart.

 ### Connecting elements

-### The need for proprietary attributes
+Seemingly disparate elements may very well need to be aware of each other.
+For example, two elements whose visibility is determined by the visibility of the other.
+In other words, if one element is visible, the other is not.
+How can these elements coexist in this way?
+Answer: by maintaining references to each other.

+This scenario has a number of possible solutions.
+One would be to embed CSS selectors for each element's partner element inside of a `data-` or custom attribute.
+Assuming this is reasonable and a unique selector is available, this is probably the best choice.
+If this is not possible, then you will need to resort to maintaining a map of the `Node` objects.
+This can be done a couple of different ways with the help of JavaScript objects.
+More on that later on.

-### Connecting data models directly to elements
+### Storing models directly in your elements

 Pretend you have a list of users on a page: